Showing results in Classics Reviews [Show all channels]

 • Volvo 144 and 145 (1967 - 1974) (Classics Reviews)

 Volvo presented a new square-rigged style for the 1970s - and proved to be a market pioneer in delivering the message that safety sells.
 The 140-Series was the first in a long line of Volvos that didn't just feature all the latest safety kit on its cars, but celebrate it.
-These imposing

 • Volvo PV444/PV544 (1943 - 1966) (Classics Reviews)

 The PV444 was Volvo's first car to be exported in any significant numbers - as just like in the UK, Swedish indistry pushed to earn as much as it could in foreign markets.
-It was an interesting and modern car - it was Volvo's first uni-body car, and the first
+It was an interesting and modern car - it was Volvo's first uni-body car, and the first four-cylinder car produced by the company for almost 20 years.

 • Volvo 850 and T5/T5R (1992 - 1997) (Classics Reviews)

 When it arrived in 1991, the Volvo 850 was a game-changer for its maker - even if it didn't look like one.
-It marked a turning point for Volvo, because it finally saw that most conservative of Swedish carmakers fully embrace front-wheel drive - 10 years after most of the opposition
+It marked a turning point for Volvo, because it finally saw that most conservative of Swedish carmakers fully embrace front-wheel drive - 10 years after most of the opposition.

 • Volvo 120/130 Amazon (1955 - 1970) (Classics Reviews)

 Known in the UK - by enthusiasts - as the Amazon, the Volvo P120-Series still looks refreshingly modern today, although it was clearly a pastiche of the Chrysler 300.
 It was the car that broke Volvo into the UK market, and won many friends, thanks to being strong and reliable.
-The model

 • Volvo P1800, S, E and ES (1961 - 1973) (Classics Reviews)

 The P1800 was a radical departure for Volvo.
 The conservative manufacturer of solid, well-engineered saloons took a stab at the coupe market - and did it very well indeed.
-It was the product of a project that actually started in 1957 when Volvo wanted a slice of the emerging US sportscar market
+It was the product of a project that actually started in 1957 when Volvo wanted a slice of the emerging US sportscar market.

 Value my car